How Many Paragraphs Are in 500 Words? A Guide for All Essays

 Word Count Distribution:

-• Body Paragraph 1: Describe the subject’s appearance or setting in vivid detail.
+Body Paragraph 1: Describe appearance, setting, or first impression in detail.

-• Body Paragraph 2: Focus on the sensory experience (smell, sound, touch, etc.).
+Body Paragraph 2: Focus on sensory details such as sound, smell, touch, or movement.

 6. 500 Words Compare-and-Contrast Essay